directus/directus/docs/guides/real-time/subscriptions/graphql.md

-# Subscriptions With WebSockets using GraphQL
+# GraphQL Subscriptions

-WebSocket subscriptions allows for real-time notification of item creations, edits, and deletions in a collection.
+GraphQL subscriptions provide live updates that are delivered in real-time whenever an item is created, updated or deleted in your collection.

-This guide assumes you already know
-[how to establish and authenticate](/guides/real-time/getting-started/websockets-graphql) over a WebSocket connection.
+This guide assumes you already know [how to establish and authenticate](/guides/real-time/getting-started/graphql) over a GraphQL connection.

 ## Subscribe To Changes In A Collection